Israel says Iran violated sanctions by purchasing aircraft

 London’s Financial Times reported last week the deal was brokered through a complex series of arrangements with apparently unwitting companies across Europe.

+The U.S. Commerce Department first blacklisted Mahan Air in 2008 after it found that the firm had imported three Boeing Co 747 jumbo jets into Iran without U.S. authorisation.

+The U.S. Treasury Department has also accused Mahan Air of ferrying troops, equipment and weapons to support the government of President Bashar al-Assad in Syria’s civil war.

-The United States, Britain, China, France, Russia and Germany, are in the midst of negotiations with Tehran to finalize a deal by June 30 aimed at preventing Iran from using its nuclear energy program to develop atomic weapons, in exchange for an easing of sanctions.
+The United States, Britain, China, France, Russia and Germany, are in the midst of negotiations with Tehran to finalise a deal by June 30 aimed at preventing Iran from using its nuclear energy programme to develop atomic weapons, in exchange for an easing of sanctions.

-Iran denies Western suspicions that it has been seeking to develop a nuclear weapons capability, saying it is enriching uranium only for civilian atomic power.
+Iran denies Western suspicions of seeking to develop a nuclear weapons capability, saying it is enriching uranium only for civilian atomic power.